John the Baptist: Patron Saint of Christian Culture

 Mark 1:2-4

 John the Baptist was sent before Jesus to prepare his way, to make straight his paths.
 He was sent ahead of Jesus so that people might more easily come to believe in him and follow him.
-It was for this reason that God created him.
+For this reason, God created him.
 Could not the same thing be said of culture, specifically Christian culture?

 Culture always creates disciples.
 Culture always influences those in it to have certain beliefs more naturally than others.
-It always influences those in it to more easily live a certain type of lifestyle rather than another.
-This is just what culture does and it is for this reason that Christians have always been actively engaged in the cultures in which they live.
+It always influences those in it to more easily adopt a certain lifestyle rather than another.
+This is just what culture does, and it is for this reason that Christians have always been actively engaged in the cultures in which they live.

 At first glance, St. John the Baptist may seem an odd choice as a patron of culture.
 After all, he lived in the wilderness, away from the regular daily happenings of those around him, and he wore camel’s hair and fed on locusts and wild honey.
-He most certainly wasn’t cultured or trendy in the way that we as modern Americans think of someone in that category.
-However, here we can come back to the great both/and principle that we often see reflected throughout Catholicism.
+He most certainly wasn’t cultured or trendy in the way we, as modern Americans, think of someone in that category.
+However, here we can return to the great both/and principle we often see reflected throughout Catholicism.

 There are two extremes of engagement with the world, both of which have their place.
-On one end, there is the extreme removal of oneself from the world to live in a strong community designed to more easily focus solely on God.
+On one end, there is the extreme removal of oneself from the world to live in a strong community designed to focus more easily on God alone.
 We see this in the monastic tradition and even among many laity today in different parts of the world.
-History shows that those who radically remove themselves from the world oftentimes gather a following and exert a great influence on the surrounding area in which they live.
-On the other end, is a more radical engagement of the world by being immersed in it.
-Living in regular neighborhoods, working regular secular jobs, going to a regular church, and keeping up to date with all that is happening in the culture to best engage those in the world.
+History shows that those who radically withdraw from the world often gather a following and exert a great influence on the surrounding area where they live.
+On the other hand, there is a more radical engagement of the world by being immersed in it.
+Living in regular neighborhoods, working regular secular jobs, going to a regular church, and keeping up to date with all that is happening in the culture, to best engage those in the world.
 Each in its own way prepares the way of the Lord in our world today.
 It is this preparation that leads us to St. John the Baptist.

-John the Baptist is a patron saint of Christian culture because his mission in life is the same mission that Christian culture has.
-Culture is not just a neutral part of the world that happens to be there and we deal with it.
+John the Baptist is a patron saint of Christian culture because his mission in life is the same as that of Christian culture.
+Culture is not just a neutral part of the world that happens to be there for us to deal with.
 The actions we take and the way we live create and influence a culture.
 Let us as Christians be actively engaged in the creation of that culture.
 Just like John the Baptist, Christian culture makes straight the paths in our lives for Jesus Christ to transform us.

 Comments